Planning to Buy Second-Hand Phones in Australia? Here’s A Checklist You Need to Follow

 3. Charge it on the Spot

-Sellers can bluff you by giving the fully charged phone and not allowing you to charge on the spot.
+Sellers can bluff you by giving the fully charged device and not allowing you to charge on the spot.
 So, whenever you opt for second-hand phones in Australia, remember to keep the charger with you.
 Charge it on the location and test if it’s getting charged smoothly.
+If you have one, take an external battery pack with you.

 4. Pop in your SIM card

-Enter your SIM card and check if your phone isn’t locked to any network.
-Also check with a phone call, browsing, and texting.
+Enter your SIM card and check if the device isn’t locked to any network.
+Also try making a call, browsing, and texting.
 If your device is locked you can immediately ask the seller to unlock it.
 It will save you from the misfortunes later.

 5. Check the Sounds